 Choose 2 to 4 colors that you want to use for your designs (logo, banners, Pins, pictures on social media).

-For example, I use white, gray, green, and black.
+For example, I use white, green, pink, and blue.

-I chose these colors because I wanted to give off a clean, simple, eco-friendly vibe.
-If you look at my Instagram or Pinterest, you’ll see most of my pictures either have green or white in them.
+I chose these colors because I want my brand to be a mix of bohemian and Sailor Moon.
+If you look at my Instagram or Pinterest, you’ll see most of my pictures have this vibe, too.

 I use Canva to design Pins, banners, logos, and more.
 It’s super easy to use!

 If you want all of your pictures on social media to have a “brand” look, you can buy presets on Creative Market.
 Most of them are around $20!